skypyproject/skypy/docs/how_to_config_file.rst

       		m_lim: $magnitude_limit
       		sky_area: $sky_area

-* `User`: Why didn’t you define the cosmology parameter?
+* `User`: Why didn’t you define the parameter ``cosmology``?
 * `SkyPy`: Aha!
 Good question!
-Remember, if cosmology is detected as parameter but is not set, it automatically uses the variable at the top of the file.
+Remember, if cosmology is detected as parameter but is not set, it automatically uses the variable at the top level of the file.

   This is how your entire config file looks like!
 You can now save it as ``luminosity.yml`` and run it using our SkyPy `~skypy.pipeline.Pipeline`!

   .. code:: yaml